iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 5. When another client reads D3 and D4, it discovers a conflict, which is caused by data item D2 being modified by both Sy and Sz.
 The conflict is resolved by the client and updated data is sent to the server.
 Assume the write is handled by Sx, which now has D5([Sx, 3], [Sy, 1], [Sz, 1]).

 ### Partitioning
 Replication of your data across multiple servers goes hand in hand with partitioning of data.
 Data partitioning is a technique to break up a big database (DB) into many smaller parts.
 It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance, availability, and load balancing of an application.
+There are multiple different ways to partition data across nodes:
+- Key based partitioning
+- Hash based partitioning

+The techniques listed above are quite self-explanatory.
+The issue with these approaches is that if you have to re-balance your partitions in the case of node additions and/or removals, almost all keys need to be re-assigned.
+This requires us to re-map partitions which is in-efficient.
+To deal with this, we have **consistent hashing**:

 ### Partitioning: Consistent hashing